Interested in sharing your time, talents, and expertise?

 Consider joining a community board!
 Many of our partner organizations are governed by a Board of Directors, and some have Advisory Boards that operate in a similar capacity.

 Board membership is a significant commitment, but is also a deeper and more intensive way to support the community.
-Faculty and Staff at WVU can make a really great contribution to the community by serving on a board, either by providing leadership in your discipline, facilitating connections to the resources that WVU can offer, or by otherwise assisting the organization in building their capacity to best meet the goals set forth by their mission.
+Faculty and Staff at WVU can make a really great contribution to the community by serving on a board, either by providing leadership in your discipline, procuring funding, facilitating connections to the resources that WVU can offer, or by otherwise assisting the organization in building their capacity to best meet the goals set forth by their mission.

 What does it mean to serve on a Board?

 - Members of Governing Boards (those that oversee 501-c-3 non-profit organizations, generally) are usually elected and serve as an official representative of that organization, including legal and fiscal responsibility (see more about board legal duties and the “3 Ds provided by Grantspace.org here).
-Board membership can be very rewarding and is a wonderful addition to anyone’s resume, but does entail regular ongoing commitment for the term (generally one year).
+Board membership can be very rewarding and is a wonderful addition to anyone’s resume, but does entail regular ongoing commitment for the term (generally at least one year).

 - Members of Advisory Boards generally assist organizations at the local level if the “parent” organization is larger or has a National Affiliate (The Salvation Army would be a good example).
 Advisory Boards have different levels of involvement and may meet monthly or just quarterly.